 - Non-structural methods, such as redesigning equipment, assigning aides to assist individuals seeking services, and providing services at alternative accessible sites.

-For new construction, an entity must comply with 2010 ADA Standards for design and construction.
+Newly constructed facilities must comply with 2010 ADA Standards for design and construction.
 The standards require a high level of accessibility.
 Buildings operated by state and local governments are subject to these standards.